 Add beta readers to your street team

 Our beta reading schedule shows the availability of slots over the coming months.
-Each month contains three slots for beta projects, and in most cases there are two possible start dates: the 1st of the month and the 15th.
+Each month contains four slots for beta projects, and in most cases there are two possible start dates: the 1st of the month and the 15th.
 Once all slots are used up for a given month, regardless of the start dates, it will no longer be available for bookings.
-We are currently taking bookings up to six months in advance.

 If a month is coloured a mixture of red and green, it means there is only one slot remaining, so we recommend booking as soon as possible if you want to secure it.

 Your team will consist of six beta readers.
 Projects for books of up to 120,000 words will take five weeks to complete from the start of your slot.
 Projects between 120,000 and 160,000 words will take six weeks.
 Longer books will have bespoke timelines.
 Please select the length of your book below to see the pricing.

 Frequently asked questions